rvtr/Cookie-Clicker-C64/README.md

 Notes:
 - Editing program lines larger than 80 characters on the C64 (or on an emulator) will result in parts of them being deleted
+- `storedat`  must be placed in the same d64 as `cookie.prg`, or in the same directory, if your emulator treats a folder like a disk.
+Also note that unlike `storedat`, `cc64.sav` is not needed to run the game, so you can place it on another d64 and swap disks when needed.